vishnu-git1524/Horoscope/README.md

 Feel free to fork the repository and submit pull requests with your improvements or bug fixes.
 We welcome contributions from the community!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/thesushilsharma/Zodiac/blob/main/LICENSE) file for details.

 ## Acknowledgements
 - This project is for educational purposes only.